 by Raymond Zhong on

-by Branden Jacobs-Jenkins on
+by Zachary Woolfe on

-by John Nelson on
+by Camila Vega on

 To side with Anscombe, or not to side with Anscombe: in regards to the controversial chastity debate, that seems to be the question flitting around campus conversations these days.
 For most, the question remains a simple one.
 After all, the dialogue – Anscombe versus the Rest of Campus – has been marked by a noticeable backlash mentality, sprung from personal offense and strong, if biased, conviction.
 But, dare I ask, when it comes to the assertion that chastity is a “way to find a much more fulfilling relationship,” does the conversation go beyond the simple, “Yes, of course” and “Hell, no” responses that the argument has elicited?